Convergence

 Underneath the method is a simple operational question: are these events related?

-When a strike is reported by a wire service, a fire is detected by satellite, and a Telegram channel posts footage (all within two kilometres and thirty minutes), the engine creates a convergence cluster, scores it, and surfaces it for analyst attention.
-Two kilometres is the blast radius of reality.
+When a strike is reported by a wire service, a fire is detected by satellite, and a Telegram channel posts footage (all within two and a half kilometers and thirty minutes), the engine creates a convergence cluster, scores it, and surfaces it for analyst attention.
+Two and a half kilometers is the blast radius of reality.
 Thirty minutes is the human latency of reporting.
 The parameters are calibrated by ground knowledge, not by algorithm.

 The engine is deliberately conservative.
 False convergence creates false confidence; better to miss a connection than fabricate one.
 Every cluster that reaches FULL status has earned it through independent corroboration across domains.